Snake: Internal organs

 Snakes and other non-archosaur (crocodilians, dinosaurs + birds and allies) reptiles have a three-chambered heart that controls the circulatory system via the left and right atrium, and one ventricle.
 Internally, the ventricle is divided into three interconnected cavities: the cavum arteriosum, the cavum pulmonale, and the cavum venosum.
 The cavum venosum receives deoxygenated blood from the right atrium and the cavum arteriosum receives oxygenated blood from the left atrium.
 Located beneath the cavum venosum is the cavum pulmonale, which pumps blood to the pulmonary trunk.

 The snake's heart is encased in a sac, called the pericardium, located at the bifurcation of the bronchi.
 The heart is able to move around, owing to the lack of a diaphragm; this adjustment protects the heart from potential damage when large ingested prey is passed through the esophagus.
 The spleen is attached to the gall bladder and pancreas and filters the blood.
 The thymus, located in fatty tissue above the heart, is responsible for the generation of immune cells in the blood.
 The cardiovascular system of snakes is unique for the presence of a renal portal system in which the blood from the snake's tail passes through the kidneys before returning to the heart.

+The circulatory system of a snake is basically like those of any other vertebrae.
+However, snakes do not regulate internally the temperature of their blood.
+Called cold-blooded, snakes actually have blood that is responsive to the varying temperature of the immediate environment.
+Snakes can regulate blood temperature by moving.
+Too long in direct sunlight, the snakes' blood is heated beyond tolerance.
+Left in the ice or snow, the snake may freeze.
+In temperate zones with pronounced seasonal changes, snakes denning together have adapted to the onslaught of winter.

 The vestigial left lung is often small or sometimes even absent, as snakes' tubular bodies require all of their organs to be long and thin.
 In the majority of species, only one lung is functional.
 This lung contains a vascularized anterior portion and a posterior portion that does not function in gas exchange.
 This 'saccular lung' is used for hydrostatic purposes to adjust buoyancy in some aquatic snakes and its function remains unknown in terrestrial species.
 Many organs that are paired, such as kidneys or reproductive organs, are staggered within the body, one located ahead of the other.

+The snake with its particular arrangement of organs may achieve a greater efficiency.
+For example, the lung encloses at the part nearest the head and throat an oxygen intake organ, while the other half is used for air reserve.
+The esophagus-stomach-intestine arrangement is a straight line.
+It ends where intestinal, urinary, and reproductive tracts open, in a chamber called the cloaca.